Top Interior Design Trends for Modern Kerala Homes in 2026

 • Designers promote natural lime plaster, reclaimed wood, and energy-efficient appliances.

-This change indicates that Kerala interior design trends 2025 aren't solely based on aesthetics, but ethics as well.
+This change indicates that Kerala interior design trends for 2025 aren't solely based on aesthetics, but ethics as well.

 Old Meets New: Blending Tradition with Modern Design